hathibelagal-dev/instantpolyglot/docs/eng/Korean.md

 ### Adjectives

-In Korean, adjectives function similarly to verbs and are sometimes called "descriptive verbs".
+In Korean, adjectives function similarly to verbs and are sometimes called “descriptive verbs”.
 They can be used as predicates without a copula.

 Example:
 - 크다 **keuda** (to be big)